 18. Royalty on skins

-(1)(a) Subject to the provisions of paragraph (b), the skins of fauna taken in the State, and whether taken lawfully or not, and the carcasses of such species of kangaroo as is prescribed which are so taken, are charged with payment of royalty to the Crown at the rates prescribed by the regulations.
+(1A) Subject to the provisions of subsection (1B), the skins of fauna taken in the State, and whether taken lawfully or not, and the carcasses of such species of kangaroo as is prescribed which are so taken, are charged with payment of royalty to the Crown at the rates prescribed by the regulations.

-(aa) The rates of royalty so prescribed may be uniform or vary according to the kind of fauna from which the skin is taken or the kind of carcass and the purpose for which the skin or carcass is taken, unless by the regulations the skin or carcass is exempt from payment of royalty.
+(1AA) The rates of royalty so prescribed may be uniform or vary according to the kind of fauna from which the skin is taken or the kind of carcass and the purpose for which the skin or carcass is taken, unless by the regulations the skin or carcass is exempt from payment of royalty.

-(b) The Minister may from time to time and for such period as he thinks fit, by notice published in the Gazette, exempt from the payment of royalty skins or carcasses taken from a specified part of the State by a specified class or classes of persons.
+(1B) The Minister may from time to time and for such period as he thinks fit, by notice published in the Gazette, exempt from the payment of royalty skins or carcasses taken from a specified part of the State by a specified class or classes of persons.

-(c) The Minister may from time to time cancel the notice or vary it by way of addition, substitution or otherwise.
+(1C) The Minister may from time to time cancel the notice or vary it by way of addition, substitution or otherwise.

-(2) Where a person removes the skin of fauna which he has taken for the purpose of selling the skin or the carcass of the fauna or both for profit, he shall pay the prescribed royalty in respect of the skin or the carcass of the fauna or both unless exempted pursuant to the provisions of the regulations or the notice referred to in subsection (1)(b).
+(2) Where a person removes the skin of fauna which he has taken for the purpose of selling the skin or the carcass of the fauna or both for profit, he shall pay the prescribed royalty in respect of the skin or the carcass of the fauna or both unless exempted pursuant to the provisions of the regulations or the notice referred to in subsection (1B).